hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

 * `address` - (Optional) The IP address of a reserved IP address to assign to this interface.

+The `service_account` block supports:

+* `scopes` - (Required) A list of service scopes.
+Both OAuth2 URLs and gcloud short names are supported.

 ## Attributes Reference